-Qantas will ground two-thirds of its flagship Airbus A380 fleet and drop the Sydney-Singapore-London 'Kangaroo route' route for double-daily Boeing 787 Dreamliner flights to London via Perth, as the coronavirus continues to sap global demand for travel.
+Qantas will ground two-thirds of its flagship Airbus A380 fleet and drop the Sydney-Singapore-London 'Kangaroo Route' for double-daily Boeing 787 Dreamliner flights to London via Perth, as the coronavirus continues to sap global demand for travel.

 The A380s will also be replaced by Boeing 787s from Sydney to Dallas/Forth Worth and Melbourne to Los Angeles, leaving Sydney-LAX as Qantas' only superjumbo route.
 The airline expects these changes to remain in place until at least September 2020.